 By beginning in the process of working again, your mind eventually switches gears back into work mode.
 You don’t have to be motivated to get back into it; you just have to start.

-When we’re not feeling motivated, the most effective way to turn it around is to create motivation.
+When we’re not feeling any motivation for work, the most effective way to turn it around is to create motivation.
 Create some reward that you’ll give yourself if you complete the task at hand—it could be an afternoon walk, an ice cream sundae, or an hour of video games at the end of the workday.
 Whatever reward you choose, just make sure it’s one that actually excites you and that you’ll look forward to.

 The anticipation of the reward will give you the motivation to finish the task because you begin to associate the task with the enjoyable reward you’ll get afterward.
 For example, if you’ve got to finish a report by the end of the day, you could decide to celebrate by picking up your favorite food for dinner.
 The entire day, the thought of that delicious meal can give you an added boost to get the job done.